bsmith89/longev-mgen/doc/submission.md

 <!-- TODO: Add additional Muri mags to this paragraph.
 [@Lesker2020; @Lagkouvardos2019; @Miyake2019] -->
 Based on 30 such metagenome
-assembled genomes (MAGs) they reconstructed using this approach, Ormerod and colleagues [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on &alpha;-glucans, plant glycans, and host glycans,
+assembled genomes (MAGs) they reconstructed,
+Ormerod and colleagues [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on &alpha;-glucans, plant glycans, and host glycans,